2023 Call of Duty League season

-The 2023 Call of Duty League season is the fourth season of the Call of Duty League, an esports league based on the video game franchise Call of Duty.
+The 2023 Call of Duty League season was the fourth season of the Call of Duty League, an esports league based on the video game franchise Call of Duty.

 Teams

 Regular season

 The 2023 CDL season began on December 2, 2022.
-Teams will compete in five Majors throughout the season, culminating in a final "Champs" tournament.
-The five Majors will be played in Raleigh, Boston, Arlington, Brooklyn, and an unnamed fifth location.
+Teams competed in five Majors throughout the season, culminating in the Call of Duty Championship tournament in Las Vegas, Nevada.
+The five Majors were played in Raleigh, Boston, Arlington, Columbus, and Toronto.
+The Minnesota ROKKR also hosted two home series matches in Madison, Wisconsin and St. Paul, Minnesota during the Stage 4 and 5 qualifiers.

 Standings

 Stage 1

 Stage 1 group stage began on December 2, 2022, and ended on December 14.

 Group stage

 Major

 The Stage 1 Major ran from December 14 through December 18, 2022, at the Raleigh Convention Center.
 All twelve CDL teams, alongside four Challengers teams, competed against each other.
 The teams were put into four groups of four, with three CDL teams and one Challengers team in each group.
 Teams played the other three teams in their group once, with the top two from each group advancing to a double elimination bracket.